Introducing SQL Server Big Data Clusters

 Big data clusters architecture

 The compute pool provides computational resources to the cluster.
 It contains nodes running SQL Server on Linux pods.
 The pods in the compute pool are divided into SQL Compute instances for specific processing tasks.

-The data pool is used for data persistence and caching.
+The data pool is used for data persistence.
 The data pool consists of one or more pods running SQL Server on Linux.
 It is used to ingest data from SQL queries or Spark jobs.
-SQL Server big data cluster data marts are persisted in the data pool.